I experienced one day at Hive HQ before we all started working from home.

-But as the world of work has well and truly changed, more and more of us are continuing to work from home—sometimes voluntary, sometimes enforced!
+As the world of work has well and truly changed, more and more of us are continuing with working from home—sometimes voluntary, sometimes enforced, and sometimes a mix of both (hybrid working)

 One thing that has always been clear since you-know-what changed the way we work, is that support and enthusiasm to keep everyone well and connected during times of uncertainty is absolutely essential.